thegatsbylofiexperience/teleport-coding-challenge/0027-tcp-load-balancer.md

 - Since rustls has *NOT* had a security audit yet, this code should definitely *NOT* be used in production.
 - I found rustls to have a better API and docs (from my research) than native-tls.

-The x509-parser crate will be used for public key data extraction from client certificates provided to the server.
+The x509-parser crate will be used for extracting fields from client certificates provided to the server during the TLS handshake.

 TLS v1.3 with ECDHE will be used exclusively as it newer, has better performance on initial connection and gives perfect forward secrecy out of the box on all cipher suites.